joonseoyang99-lang/NDIS-Utilisation-Drivers-and-Participant-Outcomes-Analysis/README.md

 Base case: roughly $12.6bn of Core funding committed but undelivered annually (consistent with a ~$45bn scheme at ~74% utilisation, so this is unmet need, not destroyed money).
 Breakdown by disability, age, and region.
 Tail risk: the worst 5% of segments sit at 22% mean utilisation, dominated by the compounding-disadvantage profile of 98% no-SIL, 88% remote, 68% Capital, 35% sensory.

 ### Step 4: Recommendations
-Four targeted recommendations, each with an explicit cause, mechanism, and effect chain.
+Three targeted recommendations, each with an explicit cause, mechanism, and effect chain.

 ---